 Backpacker Economics: Saving Tips For Your Big Trip….

 You’ve booked your flights, you’ve bought your journal and you’ve started writing your bucket list for your travelling adventure.
-It’s then that that’s it hits you, ‘THIS IS REAL AND I NEED TO SAVE SOME MONEY’.
+It’s then that it hits you, ‘THIS IS REAL AND I NEED TO SAVE SOME MONEY’.

 Sure you can grab the odd lift and get lucky on a mega-cheap flight, but there’s nothing worse than having to skimp on everything on your travels and something we all need before we set off on the road is a chunk of moolah.